garageScript/webrtc-buzz/README.md

   * A needs a peerConnection object
   * B needs a peerConnection object
   * These 2 peerConnection objects talk to each other.
-* Negotiation - How do 2 peerConnection object talk to each other?
+* Negotiation - How do 2 peerConnection objects talk to each other?
   * Each peerConnection needs to set a localDescription and a remoteDescription.
 (If you are new, repeat this out loud a few times, its fundamental)
   * Example (A and B needs to talk to each other)
     * A creates a peerConnection object.
 Creates an offer and sets its peerConnection's localDescription to the offer.
 Sends the offer to B.